dmeehan1968/junie-explorer/.junie/guidelines.md

 - When implementing features, developers should ensure their code satisfies all scenarios described in the relevant feature files
 - When code changes are made, make sure that the relevant feature files are updated to reflect new functionality

+### Gherkin Scenarios
+- Avoid lengthy 'then/and' steps, this indicates that the scenario is too complex and should be split into more focussed scenarios

 ## Future Enhancements
 Potential areas for improvement:
 - Add detailed views for individual IDE directories